 TL;DR: You can push every Rodz signal straight into a Google Sheet, giving your team a live, filterable feed of business events without leaving the spreadsheet they already live in.
 This guide covers two approaches: a no-code route using Make, and a developer-friendly route using Google Apps Script.
-Pick the one that fits your stack, follow the steps, and you will have a working integration in under an hour.
+Pick the one that fits your stack, follow the steps, and you’ll have a working integration in under an hour.

 What Are Rodz Signals and Why Centralize Them?